 Today, many of us have developed a deeper appreciation for homeopathic treatments and using honey in salves and creams is common.

 All of us should keep a well stocked pantry with a few essentials on hand.
 You never know when you will need something and not be able to get to a store.

-Items that store well for a long time are the top choices.
-One perfect example is honey.
+Items that keep well for a long time are the top choices.
 If honey is stored properly, it never spoils.
 Every home should have a jar of honey.

 - raw honey

 Honey: Raw honey is the best type to use for creating homemade salves and creams.
 Unlike pasteurized honey, raw honey still maintains all the natural goodness, enzymes and minerals.

 You can use special medical grade honey or the special “manuka honey” if desired.
 However, most people use what they have on hand.

 Some studies suggest that honey may help reduce scarring, so that’s another good reason to include it in your burn care.

 Coconut Oil: This oil is popular in many health and beauty regimes.
 Coconut oil has skin healing properties and contains anti-fungal and antibacterial fatty acids.